 A Renewed Approach – Decoupling Storage and Compute

 Iflix was storing all of their raw data on S3, while Redshift was conducting the heavy lifting of ETL and storing raw and aggregated data for reporting.
 As the amount of data grew, Redshift couldn’t service their data volume and ML needs to be given the effort and time that management would require.

 Recently, iflix took a new approach to decouple data storage and compute.
 Now that iflix has millions of subscribers on board, they had to build new big data operations differently to better leverage AWS infrastructure capabilities — like leveraging Spark and Presto to save a lot of time on ETL.
 In the prior approach, the company was conducting six to 10 hours of ETL within Redshift, while through this new approach they could decrease the time needed by 40 percent — for just one stream of data.
 Thus, Spark, they are enabling much more real-time analytics in a shorter period of time.

 Why Does iflix Now Have a Separate Virtual Private Cloud (VPC)?

 iflix has partnered with Qubole as a title management platform that sits on another AWS account.
 They use a Bastion IAM role to enable the connection between the AWS accounts.
-Qubole provides an integrated development environment (IDE) and helps iflix seamlessly manage their different instances on the basis of personas and roles.
+Qubole provides an Integrated Development Environment (IDE) and helps iflix seamlessly manage its different instances on the basis of personas and roles.
 Iflix can allocate resources within the IDE based on roles, allowing for personas such as engineers, data scientists, and business analysts to access specific compute capabilities or data retrieval capabilities.

 Hadoop, Spark, and Presto – What Are Their Roles?